spheronFdn/sdk/packages/storage/README.md

 ## Learn More

-You can learn more about Spheron and Spheron Storage SDK here:
+You can learn more about Spheron and Storage SDK here:

 * [Spheron Discord](https://discord.com/invite/ahxuCtm)
 * [Spheron Twitter](https://twitter.com/SpheronFdn)